Here are some ideas for white papers and ultimate guides:

 - Stage-of-Life Frameworks: Instead of giving one-size-fits-all advice, distinguish personal finance guides by the stage of life they apply to, such as this Financial Guide for New Parents in Bucks County.

 - Retirement Savings Guide: Compare IRAs, 401(k) accounts, annuities, and FAQs for each including requirements, age restrictions, tax benefits, and withdrawal options.
-For example, this Central Bank blog gives retirement savings advice by age/decade.

 - Digital Banking Guide: Stay-at-home orders and temporary branch closures due to Coronavirus have increased customer adoption of online and mobile banking.
 Help your non-tech savvy customers get oriented with online banking.
 For example, Armstrong Bank recently published a guide to Getting Started with Online and Mobile Banking.